nachocaru/xaprb.com/content/blog/2008-05-02-news-flash-mysql-51-has-zero-bugs.md

   </p>

   <p>
-    &#8220;This version now has zero bugs,&#8221; Urlocker told eWEEK.
+    "This version now has zero bugs," Urlocker told eWEEK.
   </p>
 </blockquote>

 You can check for yourself at the [MySQL bug statistics][2] page.

-Of course it&#8217;s not true.
+Of course it's not true.
 But what did Zack really say, I wonder?

  [1]: http://www.eweek.com/c/a/Database/CEO-Calls-MySQLs-the-Ferrari-of-Databases/
  [2]: http://bugs.mysql.com/bugstats.php